To receive a free book of children’s plays sign up to our mailing list.

 Scarecrow: I don’t know anything because I don’t have a brain.
 (Pauses.)
 I know, if I come to the Emerald City with you, do you think the wizard will give me a brain?

 Dorothy: I don’t see why not.
 Come with me.
 But we must find the yellow brick road.

 Dorothy: A road made with yellow bricks.

-(He asks the audience have they seen it.
-They find it and sing “We are off to see the Wizard”.
+(They sing, “We are off to see the wizard.”
 They go off stage.
-When they come on stage again there is a Tin Man.)
+When they come on stage again, there is a tin man.)

 Dorothy: I’m so tired, Scarecrow.
 I must rest.

 (They both sit down and Dorothy starts to sleep.
 There is a loud groan and it startles Scarecrow.)

 Scarecrow: What’s that?
 Dorothy, wake up!

 (Dorothy wakes up.
 There is a loud groan again.)